shawlab-moffitt/CSEminer-manuscript/CSEminer_Webserver/README.md

 **Table View**
-On the table view, the distribution of exon expression in normal tissues and tumor types can be examined in percentile (middle panel) and quartiles (bottom panel).
+The distribution of exon expression in normal tissues and tumor types can be examined in percentile (middle panel) and quartiles (bottom panel).

 ExonID: Exon coordinates on the hg38 genome